 If your organization uses multiple Filtering Service instances, an additional component-State Server-may be required for correct application of quota time.
-See "Policy Server, Filtering Service, and State Server" in the Administrator Help (version 8.3 or version 8.2) for details.
+See "Policy Server, Filtering Service, and State Server" in the Administrator Help for details.

 What are filters, and how do they work?